-- 335 Accounting policy options for own debt and equity instruments as underlying items may reduce the comparability of information between entities.
+- 335 With regards to contracts that are acquired in their settlement period, some have argued that the accounting treatment is likely to impair comparability with other portfolios and other entities.
+EFRAG considers that these contracts may have significant insurance risk and as such should reflect such ongoing risk exposure.
+Furthermore, removing the exception under IFRS 328, IFRS 17 makes the accounting for acquisitions of insurance contracts consistent with the accounting for other contracts acquired in a business combination.
+Therefore, on balance, EFRAG is of the view that the accounting treatment would not impair comparability. - 336 Accounting policy options for own debt and equity instruments as underlying items may reduce the comparability of information between entities.
 However, any loss in comparability is balanced by the relevance of reflecting the entity's business model.
 Presentation of changes in risk adjustment for non-financial risk may reduce the comparability of the insurance service result, but it avoids complexity in the context of differing techniques to calculate the risk adjustment.
-The disclosures around confidence levels further mitigates the risk of the reduction in comparability. - 336 On interim reporting, the accounting policy choice may impact comparability between entities but they are practical and they would be consistent within the entity as the choice is at entity level. - 337 EFRAG provides its observations on how the requirement to apply the annual cohorts requirement to VFA intergenerationally-mutualised contracts and cash flow matched contracts impact comparability directly in the cover letter.
+The disclosures around confidence levels further mitigates the risk of the reduction in comparability. - 337 On interim reporting, the accounting policy choice may impact comparability between entities but they are practical and they would be consistent within the entity as the choice is at entity level. - 338 EFRAG provides its observations on how the requirement to apply the annual cohorts requirement to intergenerationally-mutualised contracts and cash-flow matched contracts impacts comparability directly in the Cover Letter.
 For the other requirements in IFRS 17, EFRAG's overall assessment is that they result in the provision of comparable information.

-than at the acquisition date.
+28 Paragraph 17(b) of IFRS 3 provided an exception that required an acquirer to classify insurance contracts based on the contractual terms and other factors at the inception of the contract, rather than at the acquisition date.
 That exception will no longer apply when an entity applies IFRS 17 and entities would have to apply the acquisition date.